farhan/zoom-attendance-report-v2/README.md

 ## Usage

-1. Place your Zoom attendance CSV file in the project directory
+1. Place your Zoom attendance CSV file in the `input/` directory
 2. Run the script:

 ```bash
 python main.py
 ```

-3. The script will generate:
+3. The script will generate reports in the `output/` directory:
    - `attendance_report_september_2025.xlsx` - Excel file with two sheets:
      - **Individual Attendance**: Sorted list of all participants with their attendance percentages
      - **Team Summary**: Overall team statistics